yusto/hw1/README.md

   $ git commit -am "Done"

-Then push it to your remote reposity with:
+Then push it to your remote repository with:

   $ git push origin HEAD